 If you do not want your pages to be transcoded, set the HTTP header "

 Cache-Control: no-transform" in your page response.
-If Googlebot sees this header, your page will not be transcoded.
+If Google sees this header, your original page will be shown to the user instead of the transcoded page.

 When will a user see these Web Light pages?